Mkurowski03/Cryptocurrencyjobs/README.md

 ## Overview

-This Python script monitors the Cryptocurrency Jobs website for new listings and sends alerts via Telegram.
+This Python script monitors `cryptocurrencyjobs.co` website for new listings and sends alerts via Telegram.
 It automates the process of checking for new job listings every 5 minutes, formats the details, and sends a notification if new jobs are found.

 ## Features